flaneurette/UX.js/README.md

 An example of how methods in UX.js works (under development)
 #### UX-forms.html
 An example showing a form, dynamically generated with UX.js

+# Donate
+If you found this library useful, please consider donating to a charity of your choiche.